 Source: CertificateServicesClient-CertEnroll Event ID: 13

-Certificate enrollment for Local system failed to enroll for a DomainController certificate with request ID N/A from ServerCA.contoso.com ServerCA (The RPC server is unavailable.
+Certificate enrollment for the Local system failed to enroll for a DomainController certificate with request ID N/A from ServerCA.contoso.com ServerCA (The RPC server is unavailable.
 0x800706ba (WIN32: 1722))

 Or: